Gas boosted solar hot water versus electric boosted solar hot water

 - Must be no closer than 500mm to an external and internal corner of a building

-All gas, electric and solar storage hot water tanks must be a minimum 50mm above the surrounding ground on a firm, dry and level base.
+All gas, electric and solar storage hot water tanks must be a minimum of 50mm above the surrounding ground on a firm, dry and level base.

 Water connections

-If you have a commercial hot water system installation you are likely to use the water at its maximum available temperature of around 85°C. Your Apricus evacuated tube solar hot water system can be adjusted to provide this hotter water.
+If you have a commercial hot water system installation, you are likely to use the water at its maximum available temperature of around 85°C. Your Apricus evacuated tube solar hot water system can be adjusted to provide this hotter water.

 Electricity and gas supply